shiruken/user-scorer/README.md

 # User Scorer

-Automatically report or remove new comments from users based on their User Score, a metric quantifying their recent history in your subreddit.
+Automatically report or remove comments from users based on their User Score, a metric quantifying their recent history in your subreddit.

 [https://developers.reddit.com/apps/user-scorer](https://developers.reddit.com/apps/user-scorer)

 ## Features

 * Minimal setup requiring *zero* knowledge about AutoModerator or coding
-* *Automatically* action new comments from users based on their recent history in your subreddit (i.e. their [User Score](#user-score))
+* *Automatically* action (report and/or remove) comments from users based on their recent history in your subreddit (i.e. their [User Score](#user-score))
 * Moderator actions *directly impact* User Score

 ## User Score